 We focus on the first suffix token following the prefix.
-This choice is motivated by: (1) exact-match evaluation requires continuous correct generation from the beginning; (2) autoregressive models exhibit cascade effects where early errors propagate; (3) disrupting the initial token prevents full sequence extraction efficiently.
-For example, given ``Living without an aim is like", we target the model's tendency to generate ``sailing" from the memorized suffix ``sailing without a compass."
+This choice is motivated by: (1) exact-match evaluation requires continuous correct generation from initials; (2) autoregressive models exhibit cascade effects where early errors propagate; (3) disrupting initial token strongly prevents full sequence extraction.
+For example, given ``Living without an aim is like", we target model's tendency to generate ``sailing" from memorized suffix ``sailing without a compass."